Prabez Tablets is a brand of medicine containing the active ingredient rabeprazole sodium.

 - you pass black (blood-stained) motions.

-Do not store PRABEZ or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car.
+Do not store PRABEZ, or any other medicine, in the bathroom or near a sink.
+Do not leave medicines in the car or on window sills.
 Heat and dampness can destroy some medicines.

 What it looks like

-PRABEZ contains 10 mg or 20 mg of rabeprazole sodium as the active ingredient.
+Each PRABEZ tablet contains 10 mg or 20 mg of rabeprazole sodium as the active ingredient.

-- The 10 mg tablet also contains iron oxide red and the 20 mg tablet contains iron oxide yellow.
+- The 10 mg tablets contain iron oxide red

 Alphapharm Pty Limited